LWFlouisa/BunkerType/README.md

 For commercial uses, this software is proprietary.
 But Wiki editing under the provisions of CC-BY-NC-ND.

+## Research
+Research is for stuff that's being actively worked on that might be risky to implement in a standard release package.
+A lot of this stuff blurs the line between traditional AI and Enemy Behaviours.
+The challenge has been to find something that bridges the gap between deterministic and random behaviours.
+The goal here isn't necessarily to simulate "thought" like living systems, but rather improve the way video game AI works.

 ## Specific Features
 ~~~
           =